 7Analytics is a key capability

 Analytics is Procurements tool to explore and analyse the vast amounts of data that will be gathered by Indirect Spend automation.
 Comparing and contrasting spend across the organisation.
-Seeking efficiencies and cost savings, with real time data available at your fingertips.
+Seeking efficiencies and cost savings, with data available at your fingertips.

 For the user analytics is a means of breaking down their spend and more effectively managing their budgets.